RickStrahl/WestWindWebConnection-Documentation/Utility-Classes/West-Wind-Internet-Protocols/Quick-Start-Examples/Uploading-a-file-via-HTTP.md

 ShowHTML(lcHTML)  && Image is there but not rendering because of relative path
 ```

-The important part is to set `oHttp.nPostMode=2` (multi-part forms) which is required in order to upload files via HTTP.
-Multipart mode is much more efficient than standard URL Encoded format as raw binary data is sent to the server un-encoded which results in smaller files and raw data that doesn't have to be converted first.
-Most upload operations on the Web use multi-part forms for upload purposes.
+The important part is to set `oHttp.nPostMode=2` (multi-part forms) **before calling `AddPostKey()` or `AddPostFile()`, which is required in order to upload files via HTTP.

+Multi-part uploads are much more efficient than standard URL Encoded forms as raw binary data is sent to the server un-encoded which results in smaller transfers raw data that doesn't have to be encoded into a multi-byte base64 encoding first.
+Most upload operations on the Web use multi-part forms for upload purposes as part of their APIs.

-You need to use `.AddPostKey(lcKey,lcFilePath,.T.)` to actually send the file.
-The last `.T.` parameter specifies that `lcFilePath`  is a filename and loaded from disk rather than a raw string. wwHttp reads the file directly from disk and encodes it.
-Alternately you can also pass the raw data as a string and leave the parameter at its default of `.F.`.
+You need to use `.AddPostFile()` to actually send the file. wwHttp reads the file directly from disk and encodes it as part of the multi-part form as it does for plain text variables using `AddPostKey()`. wwHttp basically collects all the parameters, and then creates the upload POST buffer prior to sending the request to the server.

-Files uploaded from disk can exceed 16 megs.
-Raw string form values cannot exceed 16 megs.

-> Note Web Connection server requests can only receive a POST buffers of up to 16 megs total

 ### Picking up an uploaded file on the Server with Web Connection
 The file must be picked up by a server application running on the Web Server.
 In the example above a `FileUpload.wwd` handler in a Web Connection application is picking up the file which looks something like this.